patronus-ai/patronus-mcp-server/README.md

 # Patronus MCP Server

-A FastMCP server implementation for the Patronus SDK, providing a standardized interface for running powerful evaluations and experiments.
+A FastMCP server implementation for the Patronus SDK, providing a standardized interface for running powerful LLM system optimizations, evaluations, and experiments.

 ## Features

-- **Initialization**: Configure Patronus with project settings and API credentials
+- Initialize Patronus with API key and project settings
-- **Evaluation**: Run single evaluations with Patronus Evaluators like Lynx, Glider, and Judge-Image
+- Run single evaluations with configurable evaluators
+- Run batch evaluations with multiple evaluators
+- Run experiments with datasets
-- **Experiments**: Run batch experiments with multiple Patronus Evaluators and evaluation datasets
+- Run asynchronous batch evaluations with multiple evaluators

 ## Installation